KevinCY-Kim/Antigravity_rules/eng/Code_Style_eng.md

 ### 9.1 Rules

--   Global FastAPI exception handlers are managed in `/app/core/exception_handlers.py`.
+-   FastAPI global exception handler is managed in `/app/core/exception_handlers.py`.
 -   Convert exceptions to appropriate `HTTPException` in the `Service` layer.
     ```python
     from fastapi import HTTPException, status